CrossRef/event-data-event-bus/README.md

 ### Immutability

 Once an Event has been created it cannot be deleted.
 The principle of a stable, citable data-set is at the foundation of Crossref Event Data.
-However under some circumstances it may be required to remove some data from an event.
+However under some circumstances it may be required to remove some data from an Event.

 Every Event 'belongs' to the Agent that created it, and there is approximately one Agent per source.
 Each source may have different concerns regarding change.
 For example, Twitter stipulates that if a Tweet is deleted then the data must also be deleted.
-In this case, the Twitter agent would update the event to remove the Tweet ID and Author (which are the only Twitter-owned data that is contained in the Event).
+In this case, the Twitter agent would update the Event to remove the Tweet ID and Author (which are the only Twitter-owned data that is contained in the Event).
 It would not delete the Event (which would then represent that "someone on Twitter tweeted this DOI, we don't know who").
 Twitter is currently the **only** source where we foresee editing happening.

 **Agents should not routinely update Events.** If issues like data quality arise then there are other reporting mechanisms.